Evacuation plans stir fresh doubts over Japan nuclear restarts

 Ichikikushikino's city council promised last week to submit the residents' petition to the governor.

-And there may be a reassessment or revision of plans drawn up by local officials to have residents pile into cars and buses and drive along highways to pre-assigned evacuation centers.
+And there may be a reassessment or revision of plans drawn up by local officials to have residents pile into cars and buses and drive along highways to pre-assigned evacuation centres.

 Any town within a 30-km radius of a nuclear plant must create an evacuation plan, while schools, hospitals and elderly care facilities are asked to set their own emergency plans.

-Kiyoko Kojima, 75, who works at a day-care center 13 km from the plant, said the facility, with 60 children in its charge, had no evacuation plan.
+Kiyoko Kojima, 75, who works at a day-care centre 13 km from the plant, said the facility, with 60 children in its charge, had no evacuation plan.

 "I haven't heard anything about an emergency plan.
 I'm not even sure whether we wait for the parents to come pick up the children or we evacuate right away," she said.